pytest-dev/pytest-timeout/README.rst

 Extending pytest-timeout with plugins
 =====================================

-``pytest-timeout`` provides two hooks that can be used for extending the tool.
-These hooks are used for setting the timeout timer and cancelling it if the timeout is not reached.
+``pytest-timeout`` provides hooks for replacing the timeout timer or delivering a signal timeout through another plugin's execution boundary.

 For example, ``pytest-asyncio`` can provide asyncio-specific code that generates better traceback and points on timed out ``await`` instead of the running loop iteration.